lab-79/dspec/README.md

 it implements?
 We will only be able to rely on the attributes of an entity to figure this out.
 We can leverage attributes to identify entities in one of two ways.

-1. Via possession of an attribute (or attributes) that is (or are) always present (i.e., `:required`).
+1. Via Datomic datalog query clauses that specify a precise way to detect an entity via possession of an attribute (or attributes) that is (or are) always present (i.e., `:required`).

     ```clojure